Renter Beware: 7 Common Problems to Look Out for When Moving Into a New Apartment

 Noise Pollution and Other Nuisances

-Many apartment buildings in India suffer from noise issues that make living there unbearable - honking traffic, noisy clubs, barking dogs, loud neighbors etc. Don't just view the property during the day.
+Many apartment buildings in India suffer from noise issues that make living there unbearable - honking traffic, noisy clubs, barking dogs, loud neighbours, etc. Don't just view the property during the day.
 Visit at night to listen for such nuisance sounds.

 Listen for:

-Heavy traffic, trains or airplane noise
+Heavy traffic, trains or aeroplane noise

 Music and loud voices from nearby clubs or roads